raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 ---

-## Why the unusual solution works
+### Why the cheeky solution works

-To show why the unusual solution works to recognize a word in an untyped balanced parentheses language ("balanced word"), we will establish that:

-1. lorem
-2. ipsum
+We already know that if we delete a balanced word from a balanced word, what remains will be a shorter, balanced word.
+It follows that *If every non-empty balanced word contains at least one `()` substring, then recursively deleting the first `()` of a non-empty balanced word will reach the empty string in finite time and halt.*

-### Every non-empty balanced word has at least one zero prefix; all zero prefixes are balanced; and the first zero prefix is its own first zero prefix
+#### Every non-empty balanced word has at least one balanced prefix

-Since every prefix of a non-empty balanced word must have at least as many lefts and rights, and since the first character is a prefix, *The first character of a non-empty balanced word must be a left.* Since the cumulative difference for a balanced word is zero, and since a left increases the difference, *The last character of a non-empty balanced word must be a right.*
+Lorem ipsum all balanced prefixes are balanced; and the first balanced prefix is its own first balanced prefix Since every prefix of a non-empty balanced word must have at least as many lefts and rights, and since the first character is a prefix, *The first character of a non-empty balanced word must be a left.* Since the cumulative difference for a balanced word is zero, and since a left increases the difference, *The last character of a non-empty balanced word must be a right.*

 Every prefix of a balanced word has a difference greater than or equal to zero.
 At least one prefix (the entire word) has a difference of zero.
 One of the prefixes with a difference of zero will be the shortest or "first zero" prefix.
-For example, with the string `(()())()`, the first zero prefix is `(()())`:
+For example, with the string `(()())()`, the first balanced prefix is `(()())`:

 | Prefix         | Difference | Zero prefix? |
 | :----------- --| :--------- | :----------- |